BrendanBenshoof/P2PDNS/README.md

 ## Distribution of DNS
 - Responsibility for serving DNS records is distributed across the network
 - Each node of the network acts as a DNS server reverse compatible with the DNS RFC
+- Any end user who wishes to use this DNS network sets any node as thier DNS server (and ideally this node is nearby to the client)
+- Each node keeps a local hosts file that chaches the results of recent and frequent results
+- If a node does not have the DNS record for a request locally or chached.
+If the request is marked recursive it sends a request for the node across the network.
+If the request is not marked recursive, a pointer to the closest known peer is given.
+- Optionally, if a DNS request is for a domain the P2P DNS is not configured to manage, the request is forwarded to a conventional DNS server